fernandamayela/fernandamayela.github.io/_pages/home.md

 author_profile: true
 ---

-Hi!
-My name is Fernanda, I'm a senior at Wellesley College majoring in political science with a minor in computer science.
-As an undergraduate, I have dedicated the past three years to conducting research with MIT's Election Data & Science Lab (MEDSL).
+Hi, welcome to my website!
+My name is Fernanda Gonzalez, I am a senior at Wellesley College majoring in political science with a minor in computer science.
 My research focuses on the impact of linguistic accessibility on political engagement, specifically by analyzing the availability of online multilingual election-related information for individuals facing language barriers.

 Driven by a personal commitment to address the challenges faced by my home state, Texas, I am committed to addressing language accessibility as a significant barrier to political participation, particularly for non-native-English voters who often lack tailored election materials and are frequently overlooked, making Texas a state I am proud to call home.